techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Returns the names of all available themes.

-## Class `GlobalResource.TrackSubfolder`
+## Class `GlobalResource.Subfolder`

-Describes a subfolder in some parent folder given to `GlobalResource.GetSubfolders`.
+Describes a subfolder in some parent folder given to `GlobalResource.GetTrackSubfolders` or `GlobalResource.GetSetlistSubfolders`.

 ```
 string name